raushanctf/cybersecurity-presentations/README.md

-# there are all presentations of related to cybersecurity.
+# there are all presentations related to cybersecurity.
 #